-As the motorcycle careered through the door, the low hum of talk was shattered by the engine-throb filling the hallway.
-Gentlemen jumped away then turned in disbelief to see the ‘cycle's front wheel crash into the concierge's desk.
+As the motorcycle careered through the door, the hum of chatter was shattered by the engine's throb.
+Gentlemen jumped, or were shoved, out of the way.
+Then they turned in disbelief to see the ‘cycle's front wheel slam into the concierge's desk.

-‘Give him some air!’
+‘Give him some air.’

-‘Switch the thing off!’
+‘Switch the thing off.’

 The concierge found the key in the ignition and switched off the engine.